spuddie1984/RESTful-recipe-book-app/README.md

 - add links to footer
 - cut desciption strings (on each recipe) in the INDEX template so that the recipe grid spacing is all the same
 - add .... to the cut strings so that they original string can be viewed (via javascript)

+### 4th Commit - Add logic to DESTROY Route and update edit and new-recipe template logic
+- Add Delete and Edit buttons to Show Template
+- Add a form to the edit template and new recipe template including js logic
+- Install npm package method override for put and delete requests
+- Add logic to the delete route
+- Update form logic (for new-recipe and edit-recipe templates)to use tagged inputs